 Use a recognized platform

 One thing should be very obvious from the above.
 Lotteries are big business, so there is no need to be engaging with shady, back street dealers, either physically or online.
 Even if you are looking to play a lottery in an overseas territory, there are major platforms like LottoGo that provide access to lotteries across America, Europe, and even Australia.
+And if you are in Florida, you can check Florida Lottery Winning Numbers on the official sites.

 You’ve got to be in it to win it